 The medical insurance must not have co-payments or coverage limit, that is, it must cover 100% of medical, hospital and extra-hospital expenses.
 Spanish companies like Sanitas, Adeslas, Axa, etc. offer coverage of 100% of expenses and unlimited.
 In case the policy has a coverage limited to a specific amount, this shall not be less than 30,000 euros, without prejudice to the individual assessment of the application.
 The insurance contract must be maintained during the authorization period.

-If the applicant is participating in a volunteer programme, in addition to the medical insurance, they must provide a copy of the civil liability insurance policy taken out by the organization.
+If the applicant is participating in a volunteer programme, in addition to the health insurance, they must provide a copy of the civil liability insurance policy taken out by the organization.

-9. Medical certificate.
-Applicants requiring a visa for a stay of more than 180 days must submit the original and a copy of a medical certificate accrediting that they do not suffer from any disease that could cause serious repercussions for public health pursuant to the 2005 International Health Regulations (template attached).
+Applicants requiring a visa for a stay of more than 180 days must submit a medical certificate accrediting that they do not suffer from any disease that could cause serious repercussions for public health pursuant to the 2005 International Health Regulations (you can see the template in form section dully signed and stamped by the Doctor).

 The student MUST COLLECT the visa in person at BLS.
 In the case of minors, one of the parents must collect the visa.

-12. STUDENT VISA FOR MINORS (UNDER 18 YEARS) .
-In addition to the documents detailed above (requirements 1 to 11), you must submit the following:
+In addition to the documents detailed above (requirements 1 to 10), the following documents must be submitted:

-• Authorization letter of both parents and legal guardians to travel to Spain for the purpose of carrying out the activity in question, stating: the center of study, and planned length of stay.
-It must also state information about the person who will take care of the minor once is Spain: name, surname, ID or NIE numbers and address..
+Authorization letter of both parents and legal guardians to travel to Spain for the purpose of carrying out the activity in question, stating: the school/university of study and planned length of stay.
+It must also state information about the person who will take care of the minor once is Spain: name, surname, ID or NIE numbers and address.
 This document can be signed at the Embassy of Spain in Bangkok before applying for the visa at BLS.

 https://sede.mjusticia.gob.es/es/tramites/certificado-registro-central or express authorization for the Administration to obtain said certification: https://www.mjusticia.gob.es/es/Ciudadano/TramitesGestiones/Documents/1292428513701- Modelo_de_autorizacion.PDF